Detail Page

 • Physics - 341

 This course offers the student the fundamentals of Newtonian physics, including mechanics, electricity and magnetism, waves and sound, optics, and heat and thermodynamics.
-The course will use laboratory and problem solving in the above areas.
+The course will use laboratory and problem-solving methodologies in the above areas.
+Concepts from algebra and trigonometry will be utilized to increase

 • Physics - 343